Gujarati dal, a traditional recipe, tuvar dal/pigeon peas cooked with sweet, spicy and tangy flavors, a perfect accompaniment with rice/roti.

 This tuvar dal recipe is inspired from Sukham Ayu cookbook by Jigyasa Giri & Pratibha Jain.
 I haven’t followed the recipe exactly, have kept the flavor profile the same.

 The cookbook is a treasure of Indian recipes.
 It has lots of information about ayurveda.
 It talks about the health benefits of cooking the traditional way.
 My favorite section in the book, is the variety of soups.

 How to serve the dal?

-The gujarati dal has a perfect consistency, it is not too thick nor thin.
+Gujarati dal has a perfect consistency, not too thick nor thin.
 It pairs perfectly with rice or with roti/phulkas.
 I would recommend serving this gujarati dal with steaming hot rice, dry subzi and some pickle for a comforting meal.

 - Pressure cooker

 - 1 cup split red gram/pigeon peas tuvar dal

 - 4-5 pieces dry soft kokum/tamarind pulp i have used tamarind pulp

 - 4-5 pieces elephant yam i didnt use